For information on rates of program completion/graduation, pass rates on the licensure exam (NCLEX-RN), and job placement rates, click the link below.

 Program available in Berlin.

-The Nursing Program is accredited through the Accreditation Commission for Education in Nursing (ACEN), through spring 2024, and approved by the New Hampshire Board of Nursing (NHBON).
-Upon satisfactory completion of the program requirements, the graduate is eligible to apply to the NHBON for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
-The NHBON’s licensing regulations may restrict candidates who have been involved in civil or criminal legal proceedings.
-Questions about licensing restrictions should be addressed to:
+The Associate Degree Nursing Program is approved by the New Hampshire Board of Nursing (NHBON).
+Upon satisfactory completion of the program, the graduate is eligible to apply to the New Hampshire Board of Nursing (NHBON) and Pearson VUE NCLEX Candidate Services for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
+The New Hampshire Board of Nursing’s licensing regulations may restrict candidates who have been involved in civil or criminal legal proceedings.
+Questions about licensing restrictions should be addressed to the New Hampshire Board of Nursing, 121 South Fruit Street, Concord, NH 03301.

 |BIOL114W||Human Anatomy and Physiology I||3||2||4|